 If you love to exercise outside, a bout of cold weather shouldn’t always mean you need to move your workout indoors.
 There’s nothing more invigorating than embracing the chilly temps and enjoying a brisk winter walk, hike, or jog.
 (In fact, regular exercise and outdoor time are both proven ways to kick the winter blues—so combining them just makes sense.)
-While gyms are closed and getting fresh air is more important than ever while we’re stuck at home these days, being active in icy temps comes with a few caveats, and it’s important to know your body’s limits, read more about one and done workout.
+While gyms are closed and getting fresh air is more important than ever while we’re stuck at home these days, being active in icy temps comes with a few caveats, and it’s important to know your body’s limits, read more about the best keto pills.

 How Cold Is Too Cold to Get Moving Outdoors?